Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - Harvesters now auto harvest when built from the war factory.
 - Vinifera changes the default value of `IsScoreShuffle` to true.
 - Vinifera changes the default value of `AllowHiResModes` to true.
+- Factories now hold their object if there is no war factory available for the unit to exit from instead of refuding construction.

 ### Starting Unit Placement